wollmancsp/babysitter-front-end/README.md

 -Still have some organizing to do with the scss files.
 -Planning 1.0.0 Angular Release to include all base pages.
 Until then, staying on 0.9.*

+Angular v0.9.2: Oct 12, 2024
+-Did more GUI work, added Home, Settings, Become/Add A Babysitter pages --Added inner components to Settins: Messages, Profile, Settings
+---Settings, Become/Add A Babysitter are blank pages right now -Added Messaging:
+--Currently only loads from the DB/Backend works.
+Will add sends next --Users are not logged in yet, but IDs are pulled.
+Need to finish that to pull proper data

 # TestAngApp